 The specifications and price point of the Samsung Galaxy S24+ would put it at the top of most other company’s ranges.

 That said, there is quite a bit you’re missing out on if you opt for the cheaper device.
-The biggest differences are the lack of a super-high resolution main sensor, no dedicated macro mode, and only three lenses instead of four.
+The biggest differences are the lack of a super-high resolution main sensor, no dedicated macro mode, and three lenses instead of four.

 Most people don’t need 200MP so that’s not a huge loss, while the extra telephoto lens is more a bonus than essential.
 It’s a bit surprising to not have a macro mode though, especially as most competitors offer this.